Louis Tomlinson Helps An 83-Year-Old Man Fulfill His Bucket List In A Viral Video

 “Ready as I’ll ever be,” Richard returned.

-Though this completed Richard’s bucket list, Louis had a final surprise task — having Richard sing in front of a live audience.
+Though this event completed Richard’s bucket list, Louis had a final surprise task — having Richard sing in front of a live audience.
 The 83-year-old had loved singing, but put his passion away after his wife had gotten sick.
 Louis stopped one of his performances and ceded the stage to Richard, who came out to roaring applause.

-Since being published, the hashtag #louisandrichard has gone viral, with many users urging viewers to “keep the tissues close.”
+With the video having gone viral, the associated hashtag of #louisandrichard has been trending, with many users urging viewers to “keep the tissues close.”

-In addition to pursuing his solo career, Tomlinson is also a judge on the Simon Cowell produced British X-Factor.
+In addition to pursuing his solo career, Tomlinson is also a judge on the British version of X-Factor.